Extner32/Ntwo/README.md

 - Open source and free forever
 - allow for user-created maps (made in the Godot editor and then used in the game)
 - Realistic physics
-- Good preformance (should easily run on intigrated gpu's with the right settings), but also nice visuals if your computer can handle it.
+- Good preformance (should easily run on integrated gpu's with the right settings), but also allow nice visuals if your computer can handle it.

 ## current working features:
-- drone physics with PID controllers (this will probably keep getting improved during development)
+- drone physics (this will probably keep getting improved during development)
+    - PID controllers
-- analog screen effect shader
+    - ground effect simulation
+    - Actual Rates

+- one test map
+- input rebind menu